 An engagement ring may be the most expensive gift that someone’s significant other ever purchases for their loved one.
 It’s also bound to be worn by its recipient nearly every day and serves as a stylistic focal point for all other jewelry.

-Chances are, you’ve heard a little phrase called the “four Cs” thrown around.
+Chances are, you’ve heard the 4 C’s of diamonds thrown around.
 This stands for cut, color, clarity, and carat—four features that are always examined when distinguishing the quality of one engagement ring diamond from the next.
-However, the modern buyer knows better: There are really five (yes, five) Cs that must be analyzed to truly assess a diamond’s greatness.
+However, the modern buyer knows better: There are really 5 C’s of diamonds (yes, 5) that must be analyzed to truly assess a diamond’s greatness.

 The cut of a diamond can predict its shimmer factor.
 That’s because the better the cut of a diamond, the more light is reflected, and the more brilliant it will ultimately appear.
 Because cutting a diamond is a mix of art and science and is still mostly done by hand, the range of cuts is unlimited.
 Most often, a diamond’s cut is graded as excellent, very good, good, fair or poor.